Consultation through ProRecognition

 I’ve submitted my documents.
 How long does it take till ProRecognition will get back to me?

-Once you have submitted your documents, we take about 10-15 days to get back to you with an initial assessment.
+Once you have submitted your documents, we take about 4-6 weeks to get back to you with an initial assessment.
+We have high volume of enquiries and try to give each request the individual time and attention they deserve.

 Do I need to come to Pune to be consulted?